pytorch/serve/kubernetes/README.md

   | `memory_request`   | TS Pod memory request    | `1Gi`                           |

   Edit the values in `values.yaml` with the right parameters.
+Update torchserve_image to the `pytorch/torchserve:latest` if your nodes are CPU.
+Update `persistence.size` based on the size of your models.

   ```yaml